Accurate fuzzy name matching in many languages

 <field name=”alias”>The Greatest</field>

-You can then construct a single query that gives different weight to the various fields.
+A single query can then be constructed that gives different weight to the various fields.
 For example, a single query can find movies starring “Binedict Cumberbund” with screenplays by “Giyermo Diltoro” that were released around 2014.

-Any application that needs name matching can directly integrate a Java library which takes care of storing watchlists for you without incurring the overhead of a web-service call.
+Any application that needs name matching can directly integrate a Java library which takes care of storing watchlists without incurring the overhead of a web-service call.

 Financial institutions use RNI to manage and update watchlists to block terrorist access to funds, simultaneously avoiding compliance violations and protecting their reputation.
 Applications also include fraud detection, money laundering, and document triage.